It’s my story of teaching cookery in east London – I’m a piece of living social history – there are few of us left!

 ‘Just a word.
 Have you got another boyfriend yet?
 Time’s passing Jenny.
 This job is not everything you know.
 Make time to watch the flowers grow.’

 Bah.
 I’m twenty four, everyone is getting married, I live alone in a dismal Hampstead bedsit and drive an old Mini Traveller with green moss, which matches the colour of the car’s paintwork, growing on its window edges.
 And I have a job where most of the time I’m dressed in a nylon overall and matching pink rubber gloves, and I rarely leave the room.
+Back in the classroom, I plonk the pile of rhubarb on the demonstration table.

 ‘Class – to warn you – these leaves are poisonous, so don’t eat them.
 They can give you a stomach ache and some people have died after eating them.’